Anxiety, resignation in Beirut as residents worry about an Israeli attack

 Israel does not seem to want to trigger an all-out war and may limit its attack – or attacks – to Hezbollah targets, experts told Al Jazeera.

-But some civilians from Dahiya, a southern Beirut neighbourhood fear that Israel may hit the bustling residential area which it considers a “Hezbollah stronghold,” said Wael Taleb, a local journalist for the Lebanese outlet L’Orient Today.
+On Tuesday, the Israeli military claimed responsibility for an attack in Dahiya, a southern Beirut neighbourhood regarded by Israel as a “Hezbollah stronghold”.
+Israel said it had targeted a Hezbollah commander responsible for the Golan Heights attack.

+The fear among those in Beirut, however, is that the violence will further escalate, leading to a more widespread Israeli bombing campaign.

-He said that he convinced his family to relocate out of Dahiya for the next few days in case of a possible Israeli attack.
+Wael Taleb, a local journalist for the Lebanese outlet L’Orient Today, had already convinced his family to relocate out of Dahiya for the next few days.
 His family was reluctant at first, but they eventually gave in.

 “It’s not a small decision to sleep outside of your home even if your life’s on the line,” Taleb said, explaining his mother’s reluctance to leave her home temporarily.